fcdoc/doc/en/flashduty/configure_flashduty/preference_settings.md

 ## FAQs

-<details><summary>I have set my personal preference notification method, why is the notification not triggered?</summary> Flashduty How to dispatch people and notify them only depends on the settings of the dispatch policy.
-This means that if you do not set a dispatch policy, there will be no notification when a failure occurs.<p> Secondly, the dispatch strategy single chat notification channel supports two settings, one is "follow personal preferences" and the other is "follow unified settings".
-Only in the "Follow personal preferences" setting, notifications will be personalized according to your settings.
-If you select "Follow unified settings", everyone will be notified according to this setting, rather than each person's preference.</p><p> Go to Collaboration Space Details = > Policy to view your specific settings.</p></details>
+|+| I set my preferred notification method, but why wasn't the notification triggered?

+    Flashduty's personnel dispatch and notification rely solely on the assignment strategy settings.
+This implies that if you haven't configured an assignment strategy, no notifications will be sent when a failure is triggered.

+    Moreover, the single chat notification channel of the assignment strategy supports two settings: "Follow personal preferences" and "Follow unified settings."
+Notifications are personalized based on your settings only under the "Follow personal preferences" option.
+If you choose "Follow unified settings," everyone will receive notifications according to this setting, rather than their individual preferences.

+    Go to Collaboration Space Details => Assignment Policy to check your specific settings.